12 Days Tour from Casablanca

 In addition, you will discover a lot of meusums and monuments like the Koutoubia Mosque, the Medersa Ben Youssef, Bahia Palace and others.

-This city has a lot to offer for everyone.
-Dinner and overnight stay at Marrakech.
+This city has a lot to offer for everyone. overnight stay at Marrakech.

-You 12 days tour takes you today to Essaouira.
+Your 12 days tour from Casablanca takes you today to Essaouira.
 After your breakfast, you leave for Essaouira.
 On the way, you will witness the astonishing fields of Argan Oil.
 Here, you will visit some associations and get a chance to learn the process of Making of Argan oil.

 Later, you arrive at Essaouira.
 It is a humble white town located on the Atlantic coast of Morocco.
 Its name means “the wall”, referring to the ramparts that surround the city.
 These ramparts, called the Skalla fortress, were built in the 18th century to protect the city from pirates.
 Today, they offer a stunning view of the ocean and the city below.